XFMS — Model Source

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-It explicitly says 'Useful for understanding how XFMS interprets the purpose before committing to a pick,' providing clear context for when to use it, but does not explicitly discuss when not to use or alternative tools.
+The description explicitly says 'useful for understanding how XFMS interprets the purpose before committing to a pick', giving clear guidance on when to use it.
+It also implies not to use it when actual ranking is needed.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.